lnguyenh/fordibot/README.md

 This bot uses the python library `imgkit` to convert html to images.
 It relies on the lightweight program `wkhtmltopdf` to be installed.
 Instructions about how to install `wkhtmltopdf`can be found here: https://pypi.org/project/imgkit/

 ### Configuration
 You need to create a file called `.env` at the root of this project.
+This is **very important** as this is where you can add the secret tokens and API keys, and configure further the bot.

 Its content should look like:
 ```
 DISCORD_TOKEN="SOME_TOKEN"
 FORTNITE_IO_KEY="SOME_API_KEY"